sidney-eliot/3d-artists-handbook/content/Glossary.md

 ---

 ### Anti-Aliasing
-Removes aliasing effect.
+Anti-aliasing (AA) removes aliasing effect.
 Aliasing is the appearance of jagged edges in a rasterized image (image rendered using pixels).
 Samples the pixels around the edges and uses them to blend away the appearance of jagged edges.

 ---